nopnop2002/Raspberry-ili9325/README.md

 # 8Bit/16Bit Parallel TFT Library for WiringPi

-This is library for RaspberryPi/OrangePi.
+This is library for RaspberryPi.
 You can use a TFT Shield for UNO R3.
 This library can show a chart to TFT Shield.